NPDeehan/camunda-slack-agent-template/README.md

 ### 2a.
 Set a unique Process Name and ID

 1. Click on an empty area in the canvas (not on any element) to select the process itself.
+Make sure you're on the implement tab at the top, not the design tab
-2. In the properties panel, update **Name** to something descriptive and unique, e.g. `Alice Slack Agent`.
+2. In the properties panel (named 'Details'), update **Name** to something descriptive and unique, e.g. `Alice Slack Agent`.
 3. Update **ID** to a unique identifier using only letters, numbers, and hyphens, e.g. `alice-slack-agent`.

 If two people deploy this template to the same cluster with the default ID `Camunda-Slack-Agent-Template`, their deployments will overwrite each other.